-Cargo Handling Equipment Objective 1: Reduce emissions from cargo handling equipment by approximately 90% for nitrogen oxides (NO_x), 80% for diesel particulate matter (DPM), and 50% for carbon dioxide equivalent (CO2e) below 2019 levels by January 1, 2025.
+Cargo Handling Equipment Objective 1: Reduce emissions from cargo handling equipment by approximately 90% for nitrogen oxides (NOx), 80% for diesel particulate matter (DPM), and 50% for carbon dioxide equivalent ( $CO_2e$ ) below 2019 levels by January 1, 2025.

 The baseline for CHE emission reductions was established by the 2019 CHE Inventory.
 The near-term goal to be completed by 2026 is to reduce emissions from cargo handling equipment by approximately 90% for NOx, 80% for DPM and 50% for CO2e by replacing the 20 highest emitting pieces of equipment identified in the 2019 Inventory with electric models; the Port hopes all of these electric CHE models will become commercially available in the near future.
-These pieces are not necessarily the oldest, but several of them are responsible for a lot of activity at the cargo terminals and could greatly benefit from electrification.
+These pieces are not necessarily the oldest or highest emitting, but some of these pieces several of them are responsible for the most a lot of the activity at the cargo terminals and could greatly benefit from electrification.
 Upgrading those identified pieces of CHE will pave the way for 100% zero emission equipment by 2030.